 How can I get my money back when I need it?

-You must apply in writing to the board to withdraw some or all of your shares, giving 90 days’ notice.
-The board has the right to refuse requests for the withdrawal of shares if this would damage the financial stability of the co‑operative.
+You must apply in writing to the board to withdraw some or all of your shares, giving 30 days’ notice.

 Will my shares attract interest?

 Yes.
 InvestAge intends to pay interest at a rate of up to 3% when the business is profitable.
 Each year the board of directors will decide what interest rate should be paid on share capital based on trading results.
 It is your responsibility to declare these earnings to HMRC.

 Is it possible to donate money to InvestAge?